robfletcher/strikt/site/src/jbake/content/user-guide/assertion-styles.md

 Produces the output:

 ```
-Expect that "covfefe" (2 failures)
+Expect that "fnord" (2 failures)
-    has length 1 : found 7
+    has length 1 : found 5
     is upper case
 ```